CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Experiments

 \subsection{Boosting Effect of Signal Decay-based Loss Function}

 In this section, we present the boosting effect of our proposed signal decay-based loss function.
-In contrast to the widely used MSE loss function employed in previous training of long-term sequence forecasting models, our approach yields a reduction in MSE ranging from {\bf 3\%} to {\bf 12\%} across a spectrum of recent state-of-the-art baseline models, including transformer, convolutional, and MLP architectures as shown in Table \ref{tab:loss}.
+In contrast to the widely used MSE loss function employed in previous training of long-term sequence forecasting models, our approach yields a reduction in MSE ranging from {\bf 3\%} to {\bf 12\%} across a spectrum of recent state-of-the-art baseline models, including Transformer, CNN, and MLP architectures as shown in Table \ref{tab:loss_short}.
 Our proposed loss function specifically empowers FEDformer and Autoformer, two algorithms that heavily rely on frequency domain information.
 This aligns with our signal decay paradigm, which acknowledges that frequency information carries variance/noise across time horizons.
 Our novel loss function can be considered a preferred choice for this task, owing to its superior performance compared to the plain MSE loss function.
+More detailed discussions are deferred to Section~\ref{sec:appendix:loss} in Appendix.